-Tax years prior to 2013 (the Company's fiscal year 2014) are generally not subject to examination by the U.S. Internal Revenue Service except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remains open.
-For state returns, the Company is generally not subject to income tax examinations for calendar years prior to 2012 (the Company's fiscal year 2013).
+Tax years prior to 2013 (the Company's fiscal year 2014) are generally not subject to examination by the United States ("U.S.") Internal Revenue Service except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remains open.
+For state returns in the U.S., the Company is generally not subject to income tax examinations for calendar years prior to 2012 (the Company's fiscal year 2013).
 The Company has a significant tax presence in Switzerland for which Swiss tax filings have been examined through fiscal year 2019.
 The Company is also subject to routine examinations by various foreign tax jurisdictions in which it operates.
 The Company believes that adequate provisions have been made for any adjustments that may result from tax examinations.
-However, the outcome of tax audits cannot be predicted with certainty.
-If any issues addressed in the Company's tax audits are resolved in a manner not consistent with the Company's expectations, the Company could be required to adjust its provision for income taxes in the period such resolution occurs.
+However, the outcome of tax examinations cannot be predicted with certainty.
+If any issues addressed in the Company's tax examinations are resolved in a manner not consistent with the Company's expectations, the Company could be required to adjust its provision for income taxes in the period such resolution occurs.